Quino Checkerspot (Euphydryas editha quino)

 |

-Distribution | In California, USA, and in Mexico |
+| Distribution | Found in California, USA, and in Mexico |

-Habitat/Range | Sunny openings within dense vegetation consisting of stunted trees or bushes, coastal sage shrubland, and open grasslands |
+| Habitat | Sunny openings within dense vegetation, coastal sage shrubland, and open grasslands |

-Lifespan of adults | 4 to 8 weeks |
+| Lifespan of Adults | 4 to 8 weeks |

-Host plants | Larvae feed on leaves of dwarf plantain (Plantago erecta); also, owl’s-clover (Castilleja exserta) and blond plantain or desert Indianwheat (Plantago ovata) |
+| Host Plants | Larvae feed on leaves of dwarf plantain (Plantago erecta), owl’s-clover (Castilleja exserta), and blond plantain or desert Indianwheat (Plantago ovata) |

-Adult diet | Flower nectar |
+| Adult Diet | Flower nectar |

 Did You Know?

-Quino Checkerspot Butterfly Habitat squarespace.com
+Quino Checkerspot Pictures

 Scientific Classification